z-sk1/weathery/README.md

 weathery-service.onrender.com
 you probably don’t need it sooooooo

+## mobile app (android and ios)
+### to get the mobile app:

+1. head over to releases
+2. download the android .zip file
+3. and then run the .apk file

+### if you're on iOS then:
+sorry, you're out of luck. but look out. things are happening behind the scenes.

 ## 🖥️ desktop client (Windows)
 ### to get the windows version of weathery: